 It was the hummus that broke the backpackers back.
 Or however that saying goes.
 A day that started with the most stressful travel situation I’ve ever been in, you’d think that having no money, or being on the phone internationally for hours, or the racing thoughts of catastrophic scenarios would be the worst part.
 No, it was hummus that made me want to quit traveling.
 Or, more like the taunting of the travel fates that were having a laugh at my expense.

-I laughed out loud, not in the LOL fashion, but in a you’ve-got-to-be-fucking-with-me tone.
+I laughed out loud, not in the LOL fashion, but in a you’ve-got-to-be-fucking-kidding-me tone.
 I actually said that loud enough for the shoppers nearby to turn and stare.

 The moment I came upon the hummus, I had already been on Twitter and Facebook trying to get in touch with my bank.
 Hours of attempts to call Bank of Bangkok trying to get them to open the ATM.
 Only for them to tell me no. And more hours on the phone with the credit card company.